SwipedOn Visitor Management Sytem

 Since receptionists are often isolated from the main office, they need to have the skills to be independent workers.
 Having a team of receptionists can help boost morale and productivity.
 However, if you just have one receptionist at your company’s front desk, they will need to have the desire to work autonomously, have great initiative and be ready to deliver work, even when their manager or boss is not there.

-Often, receptionists are not only responsible for administrative tasks and signing in visitors, but they also need to work on special projects or provide support for individual executives.
+Often, receptionist skills include not only being responsible for administrative tasks and signing in visitors, but also needing to work on special projects or provide support for individual executives.
 It’s these circumstances where the receptionist needs to adjust the original job description to fit the new requirements.
 While every business is different, receptionists that have the skills to think quickly on their feet, have great problem-solving skills, possess a positive attitude, and are always eager to learn, tend to perform well regardless of the changing business environment.

 According to Jane Streat, Head of Client Services at Lexington Reception Services, “Being a receptionist is not an easy job.
 You have to think on your feet, be proactive and multitask.
 You need to know everything and everybody, and keep smiling even at the person who is shouting at you because they can’t remember who they are there to see.
 But it is also a really rewarding job - no day is the same, you learn lots of different skills and there is opportunity to progress.”